maqsoodrajput/docker_tutorial/README.md

 - One might get better performance on Linux host because the container is directly working on top of the Linux kernel.

-- Now go to the file installing_docker.md to install docker on your machine.
+- To follow the further tutorial goto the file installing_docker.md to install docker on your machine.